-The Board held 13 meetings, two of which were special meetings, during the fiscal year ended December 31, 2020.
+The Board held 14 meetings, four of which were special meetings, during the fiscal year ended December 31, 2021.
 Each director attended at least 75% of the meetings of the Board and the committees on which he or she served during the period that he or she served.
-We encourage but do not require our directors to attend the annual meeting of the shareholders.
-Last year, all of our directors attended the annual meeting.
+We encourage but do not require our directors to attend our annual meetings of shareholders.
+Last year, all of our directors then in office attended the annual meeting.